Thailand holds ceremony in honor of 47 Chinese boat victims

-PHUKET, Thailand (AP) — Officials and local groups have held a religious ceremony in honor of 47 Chinese tourists who died last month when their boat sank in rough weather off Thailand’s resort island of Phuket.
+PHUKET, Thailand (AP) — Officials and local groups held a religious ceremony on Wednesday in honor of 47 Chinese tourists who died last month when their boat sank in rough weather off Thailand’s resort island of Phuket.

-The ceremony on Wednesday included Chinese and Buddhist rituals, as well as prayers by Christian, Hindu and Sikh priests.
+The ceremony included Chinese and Buddhist rituals, as well as prayers by Christian, Hindu and Sikh priests.

 Two boats carrying tourists sank off Phuket in stormy weather on July 5.
-Everyone on one smaller boat was rescued, while 47 Chinese died on the double-decker tour boat Phoenix.
+Everyone on one small boat was rescued, while 47 Chinese died on the double-decker tour boat Phoenix.

 The accident was one of Thailand’s worst tourism-related disasters in recent years.